Stock futures climb as US, Canada confirm new trade deal

 Late Friday, Facebook dropped over 2 percent after disclosing 50 million accounts were breached.
 CEO Mark Zuckerberg, on a call, said the company is working with the FBI.

-In Asia, Japan’s Nikkei rose to a 27-year high gaining 0.6 percent.
+In Asia, Japan’s Nikkei rose to a 27-year high, ending the day rising 0.5 percent.

 China’s Shanghai composite and Hong Kong’s Hang Seng are closed for holidays.